M3wP/Monopoly/C64/readme.md

   and returns correctly?
 * Ensure must pay works correctly for "from all" CCCCard.
 * Used GO Free cards prevented from appearing in deck until after shuffle (and while owned by a player)
-* Trade5 dialog shows and then clears correctly?
+* Trade5 (warn, haven't looked at approval) dialog shows and then clears correctly?
 * Statistics/Overview from trade approval, must pay.
 Do they work now?
 * Trades aren't permitted when you're in debt.
+* Menu only updates update only menu (auctions)

 ## Change History (Since Version 0.01.99A)
+* 04JUL2018
+	* All button types supported for hot tracking.
+	* Fix keys for buttons on PlyrSel menu.
+	* Update some CCCCard texts.
+	* Input sensitivity control when input is joystick.
+	* Inform when 3 doubles is reason for gaol (in menu desc).
+	* Inform when have doubles on play menu (in desc).
+	* Hot track blinking.
+	* Note to self:  Got all below in with data space saved.
+	* Basic button hot tracking (still need more types support).
+	* Complex joystick movement and button selection/input translation.
+	* Detect mouse or joystick click for input config selection.
+	* Rework mouse selection.
+	* Add basic joystick driver and button selection.
+	* Fix menu only updates affecting whole screen?
+	* Allow only unique colours for each player.
+	* Added more button types and auto draw, remove redundant data (saved about 800B of data!).
 * 03JUL2018
-	* Disable debug keys by default
+	* Disable debug keys by default.
 	* Disable filter in tunes at end to get SFX on channel 0 working better.
 	* Implement Free Parking Taxes House Rule.
 	* Add House Rules setup menu (Setup6).